Education-Graduate (EDG)

 This course concentrates on the methodologies in literacy instruction and the role of the literacy teacher in education.
 The course follows the history of research and politics and their influence on classroom practice.
 Students will research to identify the best practices and then use this foundation to develop a personal philosophy of reading instruction in order to evaluate current programs.
 Students will also create literacy instruction professional development to share in a leadership capacity in their practice.

 EDG 5240.
-Current Topics and Research in Literacy.
+Contemporary Issues and Emerging Literacies.
 (3 Credits)

 This course is designed to provide an orientation to the field of instructional supervision.
 The course will focus on the nature of instructional supervision with an emphasis on the human perspectives of supervisory behavior.